-The candidates should have skills and experience in one or more of the following areas: executive leadership and management, experience as director of a publiclisted company, strategic/business planning and decision, finance/ accounting, risk management (including climate-related risks and opportunities), public policy/ regulatory/legal, people and organisational change management, innovation, ESG/sustainability and information technology/digital, and with experience in Southeast Asia.
+The candidates should have skills and experience in one or more of the following areas: executive leadership and management, strategic/business planning and decision, finance/accounting, risk management (including climaterelated risks and opportunities, public policy/regulatory/legal, people and organisational change management, innovation, ESG/ sustainability and information technology/digital, and with experience in Southeast Asia.
 Additional factors such as integrity and the ability to make independent and sound decisions will be taken into account.
-Other diversity factors such as gender, age, nationality, ethnicity and geographical background will be considered where appropriate.
+Other diversity factors such as gender, age, nationality and ethnicity will be considered where appropriate.

-The Corporate Governance

-Code requires that independent

-directors make up a majority of

-the Board where the chairman is

-not independent.
-To ensure that

-the majority-independent Board

-composition is maintained, the

-candidates should also meet the

-independence criteria set by the

-Board if they are being considered

-for the role of an independent

-director.
+The Corporate Governance Code requires that independent directors make up a majority of the Board where the chairman is not independent.
+To ensure that the majority-independent Board composition is maintained, the candidates should also meet the independence criteria set by the Board if they are being considered for the role of an independent director.